 Proper Patching Material

 It’s important that you match your patch material with the material of your float tube.
 Read the manual if you’re not sure what your tube is made of.
 You should be able to find the corresponding material online, or through the manufacturer’s website.
 They also toss in free patches with some float tubes.
-Generally, float tubes use vinyl, PVC, rubber, or hypalon.
+Generally, fishing float tubes use vinyl, PVC, rubber, or hypalon.

 Remember that not all adhesives will work on the materials listed above.
 So while most would use a standard vinyl adhesive, it won’t necessarily work on rubber or hypalon.
 Again, it pays to make sure you’re using the right kind of adhesive to guarantee a reliable patch.